zzwong/tunes/README.md

 - Travis Scott - Birds in the Trap Sing McKnight
 - Frank Ocean - Blond
 - Young Thug - Jeffery
+- Archy Marshall - A New Place 2 Drown